-Bugatti Residences by Binghatti Debuts in Dubai
+Bugatti Residences by Binghatti debuts in Dubai

-Aptly named, the luxury automaker’s new venture is a 42-storey tower in the city’s Business Bay area.
+Aptly named Bugatti Residences by Binghatti, the luxury automaker’s new venture is a 42-storey tower in the city’s Business Bay area.
 It represents a futuristic oasis with a flowing structure fitted with linear balconies.
 In the interior of the building, Bugatti’s luxurious design reigns, featuring a gold-hued foyer, floor-to-ceiling windows and marble and light wooden decor that make way for natural light.
-Fancy, right?

 The ultra-modern residence comprises 171 Riviera Mansions and 11 Sky Mansion Penthouses that come equipped with customisation and multi-use layouts.
 Residents also have access to two garage-to-penthouse car lifts, naturally.

-Do you wish to be a part of this luxurious abode in Dubai?
-Find out more about the by Binghatti and how you can cop a unit of your own on the official website.
+Find out more about Bugatti Residences by Binghatti and how you can cop a unit of your own on the official website.

 This story first appeared here.